athammad/pbox/README.md

 ```

 ## Installation
-The `pbox` package is currently under active development with the aim of being available on CRAN soon.
-The development version can be installed from GitHub, and once it is available on CRAN, you can install it directly from CRAN.
+The `pbox` package is currently under active development.
+The development version can be installed from GitHub,the stable version can be install directly from CRAN.
 Below are the installation instructions for both the development version and the CRAN version:

 ### Development Version
 To install the development version from GitHub, you first need to install the remotes package if you haven't already.
 Then, use `remotes::install_github` to install the `pbox` package from GitHub: